sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 ## Addons

 You can use addons to include extra components in your SAS Viya images.
 There are addons for authentication, data sources, and integrated development environments (IDE).
 Only the addons that require pre-build tasks are listed in this section.
-You can find the addons in this directory:
+You can find the addons in sas-container-recipes/addons directory.

-`sas-container-recipes/addons`

 For more information, see [Addons](https://gitlab.sas.com/sassoftware/sas-container-recipes/wikis/Appendix:-Under-the-Hood#addons).

 ### Host Authentication

-Some SAS Viya containers require host level authentication: the single programming-only container and the multiple containers programming-only Compute Server and CAS containers.
-Use the addons prefixed with _auth_ to set up host authentication.
+Some SAS Viya containers require host-level authentication: the single programming-only container and the multiple containers, programming-only Compute Server and CAS containers.
+Use the addons whose names are preceded by the _auth_ prefix to set up host authentication.

 #### sssd Authentication

-Copy the `sas-container-recipes/addons/example_sssd.conf` file to a file named _sssd.conf_.
-Then edit the sssd.conf file and fill in the desired configuration.
-If a SSL cert is needed, provide it as a file named _sssd.cert_.
+You will use commands to copy the sas-container-recipes/addons/example_sssd.con file to a file named sssd.conf.
+Next, edit the sssd.conf file to set the appropriate configuration values.
+If an SSL certificate is needed, provide the certificate as a file named sssd.cert.

+Here are the commands:

 ```
 cp sas-container-recipes/addons/auth-sssd/example_sssd.conf sas-container-recipes/addons/auth-sssd/sssd.conf